Facebook Pixel

 Vata Pitta and Kapha Ayurvedic Body Types

 In Ayurveda, every person has a unique mind-body treatment known as a dosha.
 The three primary doshas Vata, Pitta, and Kapha have different physical and mental characteristics.
-Understanding your correct dosha can help you choose the right diet, lifestyle, and treatments for better health.
 Below is a quick comparison of the three dosha Ayurvedic body types.

 Aspect Vata Dosha (Space & Air) Pitta Dosha (Fire & Water) Kapha Dosha (Earth & Water)